 Quality and Outcomes

 Wolfson Children’s is dedicated to the very best cardiac care and outcomes for every patient.
-We believe that what gets measured always gets better, and this focus on quality ensures the best care for our patients.
-Our outcomes are some of the best in the country, and we provide this information alongside national benchmarks from the Society of Thoracic Surgeons (STS) so you can make better decisions about your child’s care.
+We believe that what gets measured always gets better, and this focus on quality ensures the best care for patients.

 Below is the most current data available, based on 768 congenital heart operations during the last 4 years.
 Last updated: June 2023

 100% survival rate